openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 # Self-Issued OpenID Provider Discovery {#siop-discovery}

-RP can obtain `authorization_endpoint` of the Self-Issued OP to construct a request targeted to a particular application either by using the static set of Self-Issued OP metadata as defined in (#static-siop-discovery), or by pre-obtaining `authorization_endpoint` as defined in (#dynamic-siop-metadata).
+How the RP obtains metadata including `authorization_endpoint` of the Self-Issued OP to construct a request targeted to a particular application depends on whether the Self-Issued OP has API endpoints for the Discovery purpose.

+This specification defines a static set of Self-Issued OP metadata in (#static-siop-discovery), and Dynamic Dyscover in (#dynamic-siop-metadata).

 The value of the `iss` Claim in the ID Token indicates which Self-Issued OP discovery mechanism was used.